 Everyone would love to have a huge kitchen – one that everything you ever wanted can fit into and is the talk of the neighborhood.
 Ask yourself if you are willing to take space from adjacent rooms to make your dream kitchen.
 If not, maybe a different layout can make the space feel bigger, or pushing the wall cabinets to the ceiling will give you the extra storage needed.

 There are so many extra details that you can bring into your new kitchen that it’s hard to choose what to pick.
-Crown molding is the most popular addition.
-You can also add columns to your island or faux door panels to the end of the cabinets.
+Additional design considerations include the addition of crown molding, or columns and faux door panels on your island.
 All of these options can be a beautiful addition, just make sure that they fit into your budget as well.